mehmetacoskun/quasar-hello-auth/README.md

 # Quasar + Hello.js

-> This is the English loose translation of [its Portuguese version](https://github.com/patrickmonteiro/quasar-hello-auth/blob/0ca0e4f3a766d1d519ac9989d5127c2316feca6a/README.md) (pt-br 🇧🇷) authored by [Patrick Monteiro](https://github.com/patrickmonteiro) but using Quasar Framework **v1.0.3**.
+> This is the English loose translation of [Patrick Monteiro](https://github.com/patrickmonteiro)'s [Brazilian Portuguese tutorial](https://github.com/patrickmonteiro/quasar-hello-auth/blob/0ca0e4f3a766d1d519ac9989d5127c2316feca6a/README.md) but using Quasar Framework **v1.0.3**.

-This tutorial explains how to create an application using [Quasar Framework](https://quasar.dev) and [Hello.js](https://adodson.com/hello.js/) (for the social login).
+This tutorial explains how to integrate Social Login using [Hello.js](https://adodson.com/hello.js/) into a [Quasar Framework](https://quasar.dev) application.

 Quasar has recently reached its stable version (`v1`).
 That's the version going to be used in this tutorial.